Skip to Content

 The tritons are depicted in contorted, dynamic poses, as if they are engaged in a lively water ballet.
 Their animated gestures evoke the idea of water in constant motion, adding to the fountain’s sense of vitality.

-Architectural Elements and Decorative Details:
+3. Architectural and Decorative Details

 The fountain is adorned with various ornate architectural elements and decorative details.
 Delicate seashells, flowing water motifs, and intricate scrollwork are incorporated into the design, creating a visually enchanting masterpiece.